This is our review of the best high protein dog food in 2022.

 I’m reviewing the 1.5kg starter bag; however, there are bigger bags that scale all the way up to 10kg.
 Available in chicken, salmon, turkey, duck and even shellfish flavours, this is a light, delicious kibble that’s made with plenty of fruit and veg, too.

 - May be a little expensive for some

-Speaking of balancing with the wet stuff, this grain free wet sachet range is reasonably priced, has more protein than some other tray options and comes in a series of fantastic flavours.
+This grain-free wet sachet range is reasonably priced, has more protein than some other tray options and comes in a series of fantastic flavours.
 Game and duck is the pick for this list, but there is also duck and chicken, salmon and trout plus lamb and beef recipe options available if your pet prefers something a little different.

-This wet option comes with genuine meat packed in, meaning there is never any worry that you are going to be bulking your pets up with any nasty processed stuff.
-You should also take a look at the fantastic balance between protein and omega 9 in this fodder, as they work together wonderfully to give your pet that extra bit of an energy boost they might be lacking.
+The information on this meal says the wet option comes with 56% meat packed in, thats fresh slow cooked meat not dried meat or meal meaning there is never any worry that you will be bulking your pets up with any nasty processed stuff.
+The beetroot, carrot, cranberries minerals and herbs also aid your dog’s digestion.

 The beetroot, carrot, cranberries minerals in this recipe and herbs also aid your dog’s digestion and they also do a grain and gluten free range for pups with sensitive stomachs.
 These small trays are ideal for small dogs however they do 400g cans too although at almost £3 per can it may work out a little expensive if you have a large breed.

 - Game & Duck

 - Lamb & Beef